 How to Prepare Bare Metal for Clear Coat

-Clean the surface with KBS Klean to remove grease, grime, and other contaminants without leaving residue that could hurt adhesion.
+Step 2: Clean the Surface with KBS Klean.
+Clean with KBS Klean to remove grease, grime, and other contaminants without leaving a residue that hurts adhesion.

 How to Prepare Rusted or Patina Metal for Clear Coat